Please enable JavaScript to view this page.

 You'll attend a program with an excellent reputation.
 Based, in part, on our highly-qualified instructors who have worked for the FBI, ATF, Michigan State Police, Michigan DNR, as well as numerous city, county and local township law enforcement agencies.

 In addition to learning from instructors who've done the job, recruits attending our academy will receive 594 hours of MCOLES mandated instruction.
-Plus, additional training to become MCOLES certified radar/lidar operators, MCOLES certified PBT operators, and American Heart certified First Aid for First Responders and CPR/AED for Professional Rescuers.
+Plus, additional training to become MCOLES certified radar/lidar operators, MCOLES certified PBT operators and American Heart certified First Aid for First Responders and CPR/AED for Professional Rescuers.
 You'll be prepared with a total of nearly 740 hours of instruction.

 • CPR/AED for Professional Rescuers